coxner/UsefulCSS/README.md

 ## Menus

 The first file _simpleMenu.html_ displays a simple vertical menu.
 By default li tags `display:block` so they will **stack vertically**.
-Another default to be aware of is that <a> tags are `display:inline` therefore shrink wrapping the content.
-By changing the display to block we are causing the <a> tag to extend and fill its whole parent making the whole area clickable not just the words themselves.
+Another default to be aware of is that `<a>` tags are `display:inline` therefore shrink wrapping the content.
+By changing the display to block we are causing the `<a>` tag to extend and fill its whole parent making the whole area clickable not just the words themselves.

 The last think I want you to look at is the use of the child selector.
 The cool thing about this slector here is we are applying styles to all the the <a> tags except the first.

-**Horizontal Menu** To get the menu to display horizontally all we have to do is float the <li> elements to the left.
-We also float its parent element (<ul>) to make sure it encapsulates the <li> tags.
-To see this is action try removing `float:left` from ``list1 ul` and view the changes in the browser dev tools.
+**Horizontal Menu** To get the menu to display horizontally all we have to do is float the `<li>` elements to the left.
+We also float its parent element (`<ul>`) to make sure it encapsulates the `<li>` tags.
+To see this is action try removing `float:left` from `list1 ul` and view the changes in the browser dev tools.

 **Drop Down Menu**
 The first thing to look at in _dropDown.html_ is the markup.
-We create the main nav items with a <ul>.
-From there with select the <li> tags we want a dropdown menu to come from.
-Within that <li> tag we create another unordered list.
+We create the main nav items with a `<ul>`.
+From there with select the `<li>` tags we want a dropdown menu to come from.
+Within that `<li>` tag we create another unordered list which will hold the `<li>` tags for the drop down menu.
+This can be seen a lot better then I can explain in the dropdown file.